-Recently, it was reported that a Collegeville, Pennsylvania, man was sentenced in Montgomery County Court to 100 days to five years in county prison after he pleaded guilty to driving with a blood alcohol level of more than twice the legal limit in January.
+A Collegeville, Pennsylvania man was sentenced in Montgomery County Court to 100 days to five years in county prison after pleading guilty to DUI charge with a blood-alcohol level of more than twice the legal limit in January.
 The driver was arrested and charged with DUI after he crashed his automobile into a tree.

 According to the arrest warrant, the 28-year-old left his car on someone’s lawn after crashing into the tree and began walking northbound on Wartman Road.
 He was soon discovered by police, who had been dispatched to the area after the accident was reported.

 Police said the man admitted to crashing the vehicle and said that he had “slid on some ice,” according to the arrest warrant.
 However, the officers said they detected alcohol on the man and he was taken into custody.